 How the CPTPP helps Canada-Peru trade and investment

 - The existing Canada-Peru Free Trade Agreement (FTA), which entered into force in 2009, already provides preferential market access and clear trading rules for Canadian exporters.

-- The CPTPP will also provide similar preferential market access with modernized trade rules and gives exporters greater flexibility in using inputs from CPTPP members.
+- Once in force for Peru, the CPTPP will also provide similar preferential market access with modernized trade rules and gives exporters greater flexibility in using inputs from CPTPP members.
 This will allow Canadian exporters to choose between the trade agreements and claim preferences under the agreement that best fits their needs.

 - The CPTPP will allow Canadian companies to invest with greater confidence in Peru, offering them protections from unfair and discriminatory treatment, as well as greater predictability and transparency.

 - Through the CPTPP, the service industry will benefit from greater access in Peru than is provided under the Canada-Peru FTA, including in key sectors such as: